rovermicrover/x4-improved-condor/README.md

 * Adding one more XL shield.
 * Moves its L Turret Up Front
-* Adding 3 Medium Shields To The Engine Group

 This means while the Condor still does not have as much fire power as a Colossus it has a fair bit more shielding.